laganzonj/CSST106-CS4B/4B-LAGANZON-MP5/README.md

 ```

 ### Visualization
+The visualization step makes the detection results easy to interpret by:
+1. **Drawing bounding boxes** around each detected object.
+2. **Adding labels** with class names and confidence scores beside each object.

-This section visualizes the detected objects by plotting bounding boxes and class names on the input image.
-The detected objects are highlighted with labels and boxes, making it easier to interpret the model's performance visually.
+Visualization helps confirm if the model is correctly identifying objects.
+The bounding boxes and labels clearly indicate where and what objects are found in the image, making it easy to evaluate the model's performance at a glance.

+---

 ```python
 def draw_boxes(image, boxes, confidences, class_ids, indexes):